-I am a working writer.
+For the past decade, I made my living as a working writer.
 I'm not one of those coaches who hasn't really published any articles or written any white papers or actually earned their living as a freelance writer - but believe they are still qualified to teach others how to do it.

-No, for the past decade I have built my career and reputation by contributing to the success of major brands like WebMD, Anthem, Aetna, Modern Healthcare, Healthgrades, PBS NextAvenue, The History Channel, Dignity Health, Verywell Health and many, many others.
+No, from 2011 to 2021 I built my career and reputation by contributing to the success of major brands like WebMD, Anthem, Aetna, Modern Healthcare, Healthgrades, PBS NextAvenue, The History Channel, Dignity Health, Verywell Health and many, many others.
 I not only talk the talk of being a highly successful freelancer, I walk the walk.